 Starting Your Application

-- Complete your application to the College of Graduate Studies through Apply Texas ($40 application fee) ASU Graduate Application
+- Complete your application to the College of Graduate Studies and Research through Apply Texas ($40 application fee) ASU Graduate Application

 - An ASU Identification Number will be issued and is required to begin the application with NursingCAS (Nursing Centralized Application Service).

 - Initiate application through NursingCAS, www.nursingcas.org.
 Create an account” and complete the required fields in order to start your application.
 Input your ASU ID number into the “Additional Information” section.

 - In the “References” section of NursingCAS input the information of three individuals who can provide a professional letter of recommendation on your behalf.
 This will allow your reference writers to submit a recommendation electronically on your behalf via NursingCAS.